The Adventures of Tom Sawyer(Mark Twain Library) cover

 by Mark Twain, Paul Bænder, John C. Gerber, True W. Williams

-• Great if you want: nostalgic Americana with mischief, murder, and genuine warmth
+• Great if you want: classic American adventure told with warmth and sly wit

 • Skip if: you need a tight plot — this meanders by design